 Mental health assessment for young children is an evolving project.
 Please check in regularly for new updates.

-HCA hosted a community presentation on July 21, 2022 about the past year of implementation of MHAYC.
-The presentation outlines the shared progress, lessons learned, and details on what is coming up next.
+HCA has hosted community presentations about the past two years of implementation of MHAYC.
+The presentations outlined the shared progress, lessons learned, and details on what is coming up next.

-HCA sends periodic bulletin updates on implementation progress.
-Sign up for the Prenatal - Age 25 Behavioral Health GovDelivery to stay informed.
-Recent bulletins are linked below, and older bulletins are available upon request.
+HCA also sends periodic bulletin updates on implementation progress.
+Sign up for the Prenatal through Age 25 behavioral health mailing list to stay informed.
+Recent bulletins are now available on our IECMH webpage, under IECMH updates.